Mantan Moreland: Later career and death

 Moreland's last featured role was in the darkly humorous horror film Spider Baby (1968, filmed in 1964), which was patterned after Universal's thrillers of the 1940s.
 After suffering a stroke in the early 1960s, Moreland took on a few minor comedic roles, working with Bill Cosby, Moms Mabley and Carl Reiner.
-He later partnered with Roosevelt Livingood to form the comedic team of Mantan and Livingood, which produced a number of recorded albums on Laff Records.
+He later partnered with Roosevelt Livingood to form the comedic team of Mantan and Livingood; they recorded a number of albums for Laff Records.

 Moreland died of a cerebral hemorrhage in 1973 in Hollywood, aged 71, and is interred at Valhalla Memorial Park Cemetery in North Hollywood, Los Angeles, California.

 Recognition

 In 2004, Moreland was inducted into the National Multicultural Western Heritage Museum Hall of Fame.